 - Go shopping at the bustling central market.
 Kandy also offers good antique shopping.

 - Eat!
 Kandyian cuisine is quite distinctive, with popular local dishes like sour fish curry served alongside Sri Lankan favourites like short eats, in Kandy's numerous good cafes and small restaurants.
 Sweetmeats are traditionally eaten during the festivals, and are a delicious highlight in their own right.
 The eateries are scattered through the city centre, and offer a good opportunity to mix with the locals.

-Many of the hotels and residences that we recommend are located on the steep valley sides around the city, usually little more than 5 or 10 minutes tuk-tuk drive (always select one with a sturdy motor!) from the city centre.
+Many of the hotels and residences that we recommend in Kandy are located on the steep valley sides around the city, usually little more than 5 or 10 minutes tuk-tuk drive from the city centre - always select one with a sturdy motor!
 Or you may prefer to stay in a plantation house on one of the region's famed tea estates.